Azure/aks-engine/docs/custom-vnet.md

 Once the deployment is completed you should see the virtual network in the resource group.

-## Create the template for ACS Engine
+## Create the template for AKS Engine
-ACS Engine uses a JSON template in input and generates the ARM template and ARM parameters files in output.
+AKS Engine uses a JSON template in input and generates the ARM template and ARM parameters files in output.

 Depending on the orchestrator you want to deploy, the number of agent pools, the machine size you want (etc.) this input template could differ from the one we are going to detail here.

-There are a lot of examples available on the [ACS Engine GitHub](https://github.com/Azure/acs-engine/tree/master/examples) and you can find [one dedicated for virtual network](https://github.com/Azure/acs-engine/blob/master/examples/vnet/README.md).
+There are a lot of examples available on the [AKS Engine GitHub](https://github.com/Azure/aks-engine/tree/master/examples) and you can find [one dedicated for virtual network](https://github.com/Azure/aks-engine/blob/master/examples/vnet/README.md).

 In this case, we are going to use the following template: